telerik/ajax-docs/controls/grid/data-editing/grid-editors/custom-editors-extending-auto-generated-editors.md

 * For **GridDropDownColumnEditor**, this includes both the **SelectedText** and **SelectedValue** properties (of type **String**).

->note Custom editors for each column should inherit the corresponding classes.
+>tip Custom editors for each column should inherit the corresponding classes.
 For example to extend a RadGridBoundColumn's editor you need to inherit GridTextColumnEditor.
 >